Active Directory Federation Services prompt=login parameter support

 What is prompt=login?

-AD FS in Windows Server 2012 R2 with the July 2016 update rollup introduced native support for the prompt=login parameter.
-This means, you now have the option of configuring Azure AD to send this parameter as-is to your AD FS service as part of Azure AD and Office 365 authentication requests.
+prompt=login parameter.
+This means that now Azure AD can send this parameter as-is to AD FS service as part of Azure AD and Office 365 authentication requests.

 AD FS versions that support prompt=login

 The following is a list of AD FS versions that support the

-AD FS in Windows Server 2012 R2 with the July 2016 update rollup
+- AD FS in Windows Server 2012 R2 with the July 2016 update rollup

-AD FS in Windows Server 2016
+- AD FS in Windows Server 2016

 Use the Azure AD PowerShell module to configure the setting.